ljkeller/ljkeller/README.md

 ## Hi there!
 I'm Lucas Keller

-I'm a **systems engineer📻** with a passion for learning and computer science.
+I'm an **Embedded📻 software engineer** with a passion for learning and computer science.
 Currently, I'm studying deep learning, algorithms, and web development- mostly through projects and lots of reading.
 I'm always focused on expanding my skillset and utilizing new technologies to get results.

-Professionally, I'm an (Embedded) Software Engineer, thus projects here are mostly prototypes/experiments to mix it up.
+Professionally, I mostly write c++/python, thus most projects here are prototypes/experiments to mix it up.

 ## Technologies & Tools
 - **Programming Languages**: C++, Python > java, JS, C